Mitch McConnell: Committee assignments

-Political positions
+Political views

-McConnell has taken conservative stances for the past several decades.
-During his Senate tenure, he led opposition to stricter campaign finance laws, culminating in the Supreme Court ruling that partially overturned the Bipartisan Campaign Reform Act (McCain-Feingold) in 2010.
+McConnell has taken conservative positions for the past several decades.
+During his Senate tenure, he led opposition to stricter campaign finance laws, culminating in the Supreme Court ruling that partially overturned the Bipartisan Campaign Reform Act (a.k.a. the McCain–Feingold Act) in 2010.
 He led opposition to Obamacare, first through efforts to delay or prevent the law's passage, and later to repeal or replace it, including via the American Healthcare Reform Act.
 McConnell has opposed stronger regulations, gun control measures, and efforts to mitigate climate change.
 He has criticized proposed legislation by House Democrats such as the Green New Deal and Medicare for All, and was criticized by Nancy Pelosi for withholding votes on measures passed by the Democratic-controlled House during his time as Senate majority leader, including the For the People Act of 2019, the Equality Act, and the Paycheck Fairness Act.
 McConnell has supported stronger border security, free trade agreements, and reductions in taxes.
 As Senate majority leader, he led the passing of the Tax Cuts and Jobs Act of 2017 and the Economic Growth, Regulatory Relief and Consumer Protection Act in 2018.

 His foreign policy views have included support of sanctions on Cuba, Iran, and Russia, support of Ukraine during its invasion by Russia, opposition to the Iran nuclear deal, and support of Israel in its Gaza war.
 He voted for the Iraq Resolution, which authorized military action against Iraq, and publicly supported the Iraq War troop surge of 2007.
-In June 2025, he supported Israel in the Iran–Israel War and called for military intervention by the United States against Iran.
+In June 2025, he supported Israel in the Twelve-Day War and called for military intervention by the United States against Iran.

 Earlier in his political career, during the 1960s and 1970s, McConnell held moderate stances, including support of abortions, support of unions, and support of the civil rights movement.
 Following the Supreme Court's ruling in Obergefell v.
-Hodges, McConnell expressed his opposition to same-sex marriage stating “I’ve always felt that marriage is between one man and one woman and the Supreme Court has held otherwise.
-That’s the law of the land.”
+Hodges, McConnell expressed his opposition to same-sex marriage stating "I've always felt that marriage is between one man and one woman and the Supreme Court has held otherwise.
+That's the law of the land."